Research Team + Steering Committee

 Dr. Hala Schepmann

-Southern Oregon University • Ashland, OR • Midwest Alliance
+Southern Oregon University • Ashland, OR • Northwest Alliance

-Dr. Hala Schepmann is Professor of Chemistry at Southern Oregon University.
-Dr. Schepmann co-founded and leads a university faculty alliance that supports the advancement of women and other underrepresented faculty groups by advocating for supportive and equitable policies.
-Through her leadership, this group’s efforts have resulted in the formation of a faculty ombuds office, dual-career supports for faculty and staff, tenure and evaluation clock extension policies, promotion criteria that led to an increase in associate professors standing for promotion, distinguished teaching and service faculty awards, workplace flexibility policies, a university-wide sick leave sharing policy, and a faculty mentoring program.
+Dr. Hala G. Schepmann is Professor of Chemistry and Faculty Trustee at Southern Oregon University.
+She has served as chair of the Department of Chemistry and Physics and as president of the university’s faculty association.
+Schepmann also co-founded and leads a university alliance that supports underrepresented faculty groups by advocating for supportive and equitable practices and policies.
+Through her leadership, this group’s efforts have resulted in the formation of a faculty ombuds office, dual-career supports for faculty and staff, tenure and evaluation clock extension policies, distinguished teaching and service faculty awards, a university-wide sick leave sharing policy, and a faculty mentoring program.
+Dr. Schepmann has also worked to advance research opportunities at primarily undergraduate institutions, leading the creation of a summer research program for students and faculty, and she currently co-leads a National Science Foundation Growing Research Access for Nationally Transformative Equity and Diversity project.

 Dr. Victoria Turgeon